grandseiken/factorio-ultracube/README.md

 Mods that teleport, create, destroy or otherwise mess with items and machines via script also have the potential to cause issues.
 This could either be by allowing for some way to accidentally destroy an irreplaceable item (something that's otherwise carefully guarded against), or by interfering with the optimized caching logic that Ultracube uses to track the current location of such items at all times (necessary for various UX and technical reasons) in a UPS-friendly manner.

 Regardless of technical obstacles, practical considerations could make some other mods a poor match.
 Ultracube imposes unusual constraints and is designed and balanced with those in mind.
-Combining it with mods that provide ways around those constraints is likely to result in something that doesn't make a whole lot of sense.
+Combining it with mods that provide ways around those constraints could easily result something that doesn't make a whole lot of sense (but you do you).

 ## Compatible mods